adamsondavid/tapw/README.md

 # tapw

-A simple tempalte for scaffolding fullstack applications with ts-rest & vue that can be deployed to vercel or via docker image
+A simple tempalte for scaffolding fullstack applications with ts-rest & vue that can easily be deployed to vercel or to any environment that runs docker images.